ABOUT ROJENE BAILEY

 Rojene also has a distinguished, parallel in radio.
 In 1985 he hit the radio airwaves with “The New Atlanta Blues Show”.
 Being a Blues enthusiast and collector, what began as a one-time special for a fundraiser, evolved into the top-rated show on Saturdays in Atlanta.
 The “Saturday Morning Blues Show” on WCLK radio was the top-rated Arbitron show in its time slot in the Atlanta market.
 In 1998, Rojene decided to concentrate on golf and to relax, and left the Saturday Morning Blues Show.
 In less than two weeks, he was called by David Dickey, owner of KISS-104.7 FM, to become the host of their blues show.
 Rojene accepted, and a new venture was under way.
 Blues on commercial radio.
 According to the Arbitron rating services, Down Home Blues with Rojene Bailey, later changed to BluesTime in the Citybecame the top rated show in it’s time slot, 4pm – 7pm in the city.
 It was a top 3 program in it’s time slot until Rojene left the station in 2009.

+Recently married, calm and laid back, Rojene spends much of his time volunteering in the community.
 He also spends much of his time playing golf, where he has determined he will never master, but certainly enjoy.